kube-burner/kube-burner/docs/ocp.md

 It creates two Deployments, a client/curl and a server/nxing, and 1 Service backed by the previous server Pods.
 The client application has configured an startupProbe that makes requests to the previous Service every second with a timeout of 600s.

-### node-density-heav
+### node-density-heavy

 Creates two Deployments, a postgresql database and a simple client that performs periodic insert queries (configured through liveness and readiness probes) on the previous database and a Service that is used by the client to reach the database.

 ## Customizing workloads

-It's possible to customize the workload configuration by extracting, updating and finally running it:
+It's possible to customize any of the above workload configurations by extracting, updating and finally running it:

 ```console
 $ kube-burner ocp node-density --extract